 Patient-Important Outcomes

 The GRADE approach emphasizes the importance of recommendations based on the impact on patient-important outcomes [6].
 The patient representatives to the Task Force fully endorsed that an accurate diagnosis was an important outcome, because it leads to a better recognition of their problems by physicians and more effective treatment, and thus improves their health and quality of life.
 This was confirmed by our questionnaire survey of 352 PCD patients from 25 countries, and 20 in-depth interviews [7].
-However, the GRADE approach considers the results from diagnostic studies as an indirect measure of the downstream consequences of the application of a test, and therefore the confidence in the test accuracy measures was judged at best moderate to low.
+However, diagnostic accuracy studies do not provide direct evidence for the improvement of patient-important outcomes; consequently, the confidence in results of test accuracy studies was judged at best as moderate.

 Formulation of the Topics and Questions

-The Task Force agreed that six facets should be evaluated: clinical symptoms, nNO, HSV, TEM, genotype and IF labelling of ciliary proteins.
+The Task Force members agreed that six facets of PCD diagnostics should be evaluated: clinical symptoms, nNO, HSV, TEM, genotype and IF labelling of ciliary proteins.
 We evaluated each test to see whether it should be included in the diagnostic pathway for PCD, using a ‘PICO’ structured question: “Patients suspected of having PCD, Investigated by [nNO, TEM etc], when Comparing patients with a final positive or negative diagnostic outcome, what was the diagnostic accuracy (Outcome) of the test?”
 The PICO questions for each test were finalised during several rounds of teleconferences and email discussions (Supplementary Table 2).

 The essential inclusion criterion for studies was that they must have included consecutive patients referred for PCD testing, in whom the PCD diagnosis was then either confirmed or excluded; we excluded studies if patients had already had previous diagnostic testing.
-In the absence of such studies, in the narrative review we discussed case control studies which compared PCD patients with healthy controls, or with patients suffering from other respiratory diseases (e.g. CF).
-However, this did directly down grade the level of evidence to low.
+In the absence of such studies, in the narrative review we discussed case control studies which compared PCD patients with healthy controls, or with patients suffering from other respiratory diseases (e.g. CF). .
 Results from such studies cannot be generalised to the clinical situation, where patients with PCD must be distinguished from patients referred for similar complaints, but without PCD.
 Thus, the results from case control studies are far less relevant for clinical care.
 The main limitation for this project was the lack of a gold standard diagnostic test for PCD.
 In the absence of this, we compared the diagnostic performance indicators (e.g. sensitivity and specificity) to the authors’ final decision regarding positive/negative PCD diagnosis based on all available tests.
-The level of evidence was downgraded where the index test was included in the composite of combined tests or where an imperfect single test was used as the reference standard [5].

 The Task Force also agreed on a list of less structured questions relevant to PCD diagnostics for the narrative discussion.
-According to GRADE, these questions were not used for recommendations.
+As the evidence for these questions were not formally graded, they were not used for recommendations.

 Literature Search Methods